ianlewis/dotfiles/README.md

   help                      Print all Makefile targets (this message).
 Installation
-  all                       Install and configure everything. configure-all             Configure all tools. install-all               Install all CLI tools and runtimes. install-tools             Install all CLI tools. install-runtimes          Install all runtimes.
+  all                       Run all tests, install and configure everything. install                   Install and configure everything.
 Testing
   test                      Run all tests.
 Formatting